Last Updated on 04/24/2023 by Glynn Willard

 If you’re going to make a habit of bringing water to your rig while boondocking, invest in a small DC water pump.

-You’ll need one if you’re using a bladder as an external source.
+You’ll need a water transfer pump if you’re using a bladder as an external source.

-If you’re Jerry can has an attachable spout, that’s all you’ll need.
+If you’re Jerry can has an attachable spout and your freshwater inlet is gravity-fed, that’s all you’ll need.

 That way we reserved the water in the main tank for showers and washing dishes.